 I would wait in anticipation for Monday evenings to come around.
 Those are the days which the night market in my housing area is held.
-Everything is practically sold there, from food, clothing, shoes, vegetables, fruits, bedsheets and the list goes on.
-You can browse to your heart's desire.
+Practically everything is sold there.
+You find anything starting from food, clothing, shoes, vegetables, fruits to bedsheets.
+The list goes on.
+You can browse to your heart’s desire.

-I would head straight to the stall selling 'apam balik' as it is my favourite kind of pancake.
+I would head straight to the stall selling “Apam Balik” (turnover pancake) as it is my favourite kind of pancake.
 I would secretly envy the lady making these pancakes as she deftly whipped up one after another without much effort.
 Watching her in action seemed even thrilling back then.

-There are actually two versions of the 'apam balik'.
-One has a thin crust and crispy while the other is slightly thicker in texture although the filling for both types remains the same.
-I prefer the latter as I find it more palatable, tasting the tinge of saltiness of the butter, the crunchiness of the peanuts and the sweetness of the cream corn and sugar in every bite.
-It is especially good when eaten while it is still warm, fresh from the pan.
+There are actually two versions of the apam balik: One has a thin and crispy crust while the other is slightly thicker in texture although the filling for both types remain the same.
+I prefer the latter as I find it more palatable with the tinge of saltiness of the butter, the crunchiness of the peanuts, the sweetness of the cream corn and sugar in every bite.
+It is especially good when eaten while it is still warm, freshly from the pan.

 Apam Balik is also known as: Soft Pancake with Cream Corn and PeanutsBan Jian KuihMin Jian Kuih曼煎糕